 Prevention is the key to keeping your pet healthy!
 PetStar Animal Care recommends a comprehensive semi-annual physical exam.
 A thorough physical exam can detect a variety of illnesses and prevent potential catastrophic diseases.
 Your pet will live a longer and healthier life through the early detection, diagnosis and treatment of complications.

 In addition to the semi-annual comprehensive physical exam, PetStar veterinarians recommend performing an intestinal parasite screening every six months, and heartworm testing every year.
-We also recommend yearly DHPP-L4 and Rabies vaccinations.
-The Bordetella vaccine is recommended every six months.
-We will also ensure that your canine companion is current on our recommended heartworm, internal and external parasite preventatives, such as: Advantage Multi, Comfortis, Bravecto, Trifexis and ProHeart.
+We also recommend the DAPP and Rabies vaccinations every three years.
+The Bordetella vaccine is recommended annually.
+We will also ensure that your canine companion is current on our recommended heartworm, internal and external parasite preventatives, such as: Bravecto, Trifexis and ProHeart.

 In addition to the semi-annual comprehensive physical exam, PetStar veterinarians recommend performing an intestinal parasite screening every six months.
 We recommend annual FeLV/FIV/heartworm testing.
-We also recommend yearly RCCP, leukemia and Rabies vaccinations.
-We will ensure that your cat is current on PetStar’s recommended feline heartworm, intestinal parasite, and flea preventative, Revolution.
+We also recommend yearly the HCP and Rabies Vaccinations every three years.
+The leukemia vaccination is adminstered wvery two years.
+We will ensure that your cat is current on PetStar’s recommended feline heartworm, intestinal parasite, and flea preventative, Revolution or Bravecto.

 The best kind of health care for pets is the preventative kind.
 The earlier we can detect problems, the better we can control them.
 Senior wellness is a lifelong process, one that builds on taking good care of your pet before signs of old age appear.
 Screening tests help fulfill this mission.
 A basic wellness exam should include a thorough health history and comprehensive blood work.
 Older pets should have this done once or twice a year because one year in a pet’s life is like seven years in a human.
 Therefore, diseases like cancer and kidney failure progress faster in our pets.